Farm Policy

 - Establish policies that foster the development of private sector markets for GHG credits and provide the appropriate role for government in that development.
 The public sector should ensure that verifiable reductions occur and provide producers with the technical support needed to participate voluntarily.

-- USDA’s Climate Hubs should be formally codified and expanded so that they can regularly engage stakeholders and prioritize vital research.
+- USDA’s Regional Hubs should be formally codified and expanded so that they can regularly engage stakeholders and prioritize vital research.

 Commodity Markets